 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common issue for homeowners.
-They can be uncomfortable, messy, and inconvenient and require immediate attention.
-However, you don’t always require an plumber right away.
-In this blog we’ll walk you through the steps to unclog your toilet in no time.
+Toilet blockages can happen anytime and can be a frequent household problem.
+They can be uncomfortable messy and uninspiring, and require immediate attention.
+However, you don’t have to contact an plumber right away.
+In this blog we’ll guide you through a few easy steps to unclog your toilet within a matter of minutes.

 Key Takeaways